Planning-Inspectorate/appeal-planning-decision/packages/common/src/lib/notify/templates/representations/v2-lpa-statement.md

 # What happens next

+We will contact you if:

+{%- if hasAppellantStatementJourney %}
-We will contact you when the appellant has submitted their final comments.
-The deadline is {{deadlineDate}}.
+- the appellant have submitted their statements
+{%- endif %}
+- we have received comments from interested parties

-The Planning Inspectorate
+Planning Inspectorate
 {{contactEmail}}